 Firstly, as I alluded to, the 80s seem so recent but for a poor country, Armenia is reliant on word of mouth, trucks and radio broadcasts to organise relief efforts.
 It’s a stark reminder of how a few power outages during chaos would send the modern world right back to that level of communication.
 It also exposes poor design as stone buildings crumble into dust and rubble.
 This region simply wasn’t built with materials to survive an earthquake and that in turn raised the death toll.

 The film’s tone is completely serious.
-In the end credits, there are side by side comparisons of original photos taken from actual disaster and shots from the film.
+In the end credits, there is side by side comparisons of original photos taken from actual disaster and shots from the film.
 They are nigh on identical.
 These are often taken from musical montages that break up the film.
-After a harrowing section, the movie breaks away from most of the main cast to focus on short pieces of world building.
+After a harrowing section, the movie breaks away from most of the main cast to focus on short pieces of world-building.
 It’s these sections that match the original pictures and I found that attention to detail fascinating.

 Music plays a large roll in Zemletryaseine.
 There are a couple of themes used throughout to underscore key moments and there is an Eastern European romanticism with huge outpourings of grief or woe as the theme tune steams in.
 Whilst the song itself is lovely and we are shown how Armenia (and to an extent Russia) wish to score their drama, it may feel too on the nose at times for viewers expecting Hollywood graphs of emotions.
 Here we cry, have a theme song, cry some more, theme song, pan over dead bodies, have a moment of reflection and cry some more.
 It’s a different way of processing sorrow but that’s one of the gems that world cinema brings to the table.